atomicptr/ld50/README.md

-# ld50 - Name pending
+# ld50 - Farming until bankruptcy

 My game submission for the Ludum Dare #50 Compo "Delay the inevitable".

 ## Description

-You're a farming bunny deep in the red, hop around and try to delay your inevitable bankruptcy!
+You're a farming bunny deep in the red, hop around, farm as much as you can and try to delay your inevitable bankruptcy!

 ## Play!